null

 The winter is nearly here, and there's no more important time to brush up on your safe driving tips to avoid tickets.
 Especially in states where snow is prevalent throughout the winter months, having a snow removal tool and other useful devices on hand at all times could be the thing that stops you from getting a ticket or having an accident.

-Whether you live in Massachusetts, New Hampshire, Vermont, Connecticut, New York, or another state that will experience snow this winter, all these tips can be applied to your vehicle and driving daily to keep you safe on the roads.
+Whether you live in Massachusetts, New Hampshire, Vermont, Connecticut, New York, or another state that will experience snow this winter, all of these tips can be applied to your vehicle and driving daily to keep you safe on the roads.

 More States Are Passing Winter Driving Laws